drocheam/optrace/docs/source/usage/image.rst

 **Image**

-With a RImage object an image plot is created with the function :func:`r_image_plot <optrace.plots.r_image_plots.r_image_plot>`.
+With a RImage object an image plot is created with the function :func:`image_plot <optrace.plots.image_plots.image_plot>`.
 But first, the plotting namespace needs to be imported:

 .. testcode::